jmizerka/SSVEP/README.md

 ## 3. EEG data acquisition
 <img src="Cyton.jpg" alt="Description" width="200" height="200" title="3D-printed EEG Ultracortex Mark III cap">

-To collect data and test the interface, I used an 8-channel Cyton amplifier from OpenBCI with a sampling rate of 250 Hz.
+To collect data and test the interface, I used an 8-channel Cyton amplifier from OpenBCI [1] with a sampling rate of 250 Hz.
+EEG cap was 3D-printed according to the project by OpenBCI [2] with small modifications.

 ![Drzewo projektu](drzewo.png)